PratibhaAwasthi/Backend-of-e-Commerce-Website/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+The following guidelines will assist you in obtaining a copy of the project and running it on your personal computer.

 ### Prerequisites

-To execute this project, you'll need to install the following modules and dependencies:
+In order to run this project, it is necessary to install following modules and dependencies:

 ```
 docker-compose   # To run the Postgres database on Docker